cibi-p/Learnings/Digital Logic VLSI/e-con_systems.md

 and each segment is assigned a number.
 If adjacent segments are made to correspond with the Gray‐code sequence, ambiguity is eliminated between the angle of the shaft and the value encoded by the sensor.

+## Chapter 2: Boolean Algebra and Logic Gates

+- Huntington Posutulates (6 Properties)
+- Duality properties
+- Boolean functions (ex: function of x'y'z+x'yz+xy' is reduced to x'z(y'+y)+xy', therefore y'+y is always 1. so, final reduced function is x'z+xy' and it requires less gates to create this function, it implies the use of boolean algebra)
+- Canonical and standard form(refer book pg.
+No. 51)

+ ## Important tips
+1. XOR Gate produce one if the number of 1 is odd (ex: suppose for 3 input, XOR output will be 1 if the count of 1's in the input is odd)

+## Chaper 3: Gate-Level Minimization